VladimirV99/GLSandbox/README.md

 mkdir libs
 cd libs
 ```
 Add glad to the libs directory by extracting the generated C/C++ OpenGL Core profile files from https://glad.dav1d.de/.
 In this project, OpenGL version 4.2 is used.
-Then add other modules using git
+Next, add other libraries as submodules using git
 ```bash
 git submodule add https://github.com/glfw/glfw.git git submodule add https://github.com/g-truc/glm.git